Magnum Trainings: Career Transition Workshop

 Schedule, Registration, and Payment [HERE]

-Two 2-hour sessions, on non-consecutive days via ZOOM
+Two 2-hour sessions, on non-consecutive days, via ZOOM with video

 Each year hundreds of educators accept positions as a first-time administrator or move to a new administrative position, moving up from within or moving to a new district.
 This issues-focused workshop will review the dynamics of culture change, with an emphasis on the skills, knowledge, feelings, and strategies needed for successful transition to a new administrative position.